Doing Business in Oman

 Oman has Free Trade Agreements (FTA) with China, Korea, Australia, the European Free Trade Association (EFTA), New Zealand, Thailand, and the MERCOSUR.

 - United States-Oman FTA

 - Trade Preferential System among the Member States of the Organisation of Islamic Cooperation (TPS-OIC)

 Oman is a member of the United Nations (UN), the International Monetary Fund (IMF), the World Trade Organisation (WTO), Group World Bank (WB), the Gulf Cooperation Council (GCC), the Greater Arab Free Trade Area…

 - Asia-Middle East Dialogue (AMED)

-- Arab Gulf Program for United Nations Development Organizations (AGFUND)
+- Arab Gulf Programme for United Nations Development Organisations (AGFUND)

 - Summit of South American-Arab Countries (ASPA)

 - Arab Bank for Economic Development in Africa (BADEA)